daGama/.github/README.md

 February 5.
 Check-in-Free Recommendations.
 Add recommendations without a check-in, highlighting places visited before joining daGama.Unverified recommendations earn 5 Credits and maintain the first discovery right.
 Verification occurs through auto-check-ins or community validation.
 Full-Screen Media Viewing.
 Enjoy immersive full-screen mode for all media content.
 View photos in greater detail to capture the atmosphere of each place.
 Enhanced Pre-Moderation System.
 Improved content filtering to maintain high-quality and reliable recommendations.
 UI refinements for a smoother and more intuitive user experience.

+March 14.
+Explore Without Registration: Enjoy community recommendations without signing up.
+Registration is only required to share opinions or contribute content.
+Stay Updated with Notifications: New notifications center to track updates and missed activities.
+See all interactions in one place for a seamless experience.
+Design Improvements & Bug Fixes: Enhanced UI for better navigation and improved aesthetics.
+Fixed minor bugs for a smoother and more reliable experience.

 ## Stay Updated 📬

 - [Pitchdeck] [← Open Pitchdeck](dev_track.md)